 - ♦ Students who have not received satisfactory clinical evaluations may be placed on clinical probation.
 This may be done at the recommendation of the Program Administrator to the Progressions Committee, the Progressions Committee independently, or by the Program Administrator in the interim between committee meetings.
 This probation will be reflected on the student's transcript. - If a student is placed on clinical probation, the student's status will be made known to the affiliates' Clinical Coordinators where the student is scheduled to affiliate.
 If aware of the cause of probation, the affiliate will be better able to assist the student in remediation. - Students who are placed on any type of probation greater than two (2) times will be dismissed from the program.
 An active vote to carry probation over to another term will count as an additional probation. - ♦ Any student having been placed on a clinical probation may be extended in the program.
 The duration of such an extension will be determined by the Progressions Committee.
 PD2 students participate in specialty rotations (i.e., cardiovascular, pediatrics, obstetrics), and if their clinical progress prohibits their full participation in specialty areas, they will need to extend in the program to complete these rotations.
 The length of the extension in the program, due to inadequate clinical progress in a specialty rotation, will also be determined by the Progressions Committee (see Remediation Policy). - Students whose clinical performance warrants an extended time in the program will be charged for the extension.
 The extension cost will be prorated per semester.
 Financial aid may not be available for this extension in the program, depending on Federal guidelines for financial aid. - ♦ Students will keep a current Tennessee or Nurse Licensure Compact state RN license and current licenses for any state in which the student affiliates on file at MTSA.
-Failure to do so

-- will lead to suspension from School until a current license is obtained.
-Any suspended time must be made up after graduation. - ♦ Students completing pediatric rotation in Ohio must submit a copy of their Ohio license before the start of the PD2.
-This means making application late in the PD1, at least two months before scheduled to affiliate there.
-The Coordinator of Clinical Support will assist with this process.
-Students desiring to participate in a full affiliation or a Senior Elective in a state other than Tennessee or one of the Nurse Licensure Compact states, must present evidence of RN licensure in that state prior to full approval of that elective.
+Failure to do so will lead to suspension from School until a current license is obtained.
+Any suspended time must be made up after graduation. - ♦ Students desiring to participate in a full affiliation or a Senior Elective in a state other than Tennessee or one of the Nurse Licensure Compact states, must present evidence of RN licensure in that state prior to full approval of that elective.
 Not having current RN licensure prior to these affiliations will result in withdrawal from the clinical site and may lead to an extension in the program. - ♦ Students should expect dismissal for earning a failing course grade, second "C" in any course, or third probation